nccgroup/hashcrack/README.md

 python3 setup.py

-This will fetch about 30Gb of dictionaries
+This will fetch about 30Gb of dictionaries - YOU HAVE BEEN WARNED

+for 7z files, you will need perl and Compress::Raw::LZMA, so maybe one of these two depending on your perl distribution:

+ppm install Compress::Raw::LZMA
+cpan install Compress::Raw::LZMA

 To run - various cases: